huwenboshi/bstupid_script/README.md

 chromosome, and the length of the chromosome.
 The output will be a gzipped text file with 2 columns.
 The 1st column is the 0-based base pair position.
 And the 2nd column is the distance to the nearest exon.

+## calc_bstupid.py

+The basic idea of how this works is as follows:

+1. Maintain 2 pointers pointing to 2 neighboring exons: exon A and exon B
+2. If base pair position is within A, set distance to 0
+3. If base pair is between A and B, take min distance to A end and B start
+4. After processing (exon B start - 1), advance pointers to point exons B and C